ToddlerQuest

 Technical Approach

-Zero Dependencies
+Zero dependencies

-Accessibility as a Foundation
+Accessibility as a foundation

-The same game experience adapts cleanly from desktop to tablet to phone — the most common device for a toddler session
+The same game experience adapts cleanly from desktop to tablet to phone, the most common device for a toddler session

 Privacy as a Core Principle

 Building for children is a responsibility.
-We made an explicit decision early in the project: ToddlerQuest would collect no data whatsoever.
-Not for analytics, not for personalization, not for anything.
+We made an explicit decision early: ToddlerQuest would collect no data whatsoever.
+The value proposition is trust, not growth metrics.

 Impact

-This project was never about building a portfolio piece.
-It was about solving a genuine frustration my wife and I shared as parents.
-The measure of success isn't traffic or engagement metrics — it's that the platform exists, it's completely free, and any parent can hand it to their toddler without hesitation.
+The measure of success isn't traffic or engagement metrics.
+It's that the platform exists, it's free, and any parent can hand it to their toddler without hesitation.

-Working on ToddlerQuest gave me a design problem I'd never encountered in professional work: designing for users who can't read, can't express frustration verbally, and have motor skills that make most standard UI patterns inaccessible.
+ToddlerQuest gave me a design problem I'd never encountered in professional work: designing for users who can't read, can't express frustration verbally, and have motor skills that make most standard UI patterns inaccessible.
 It forced me to strip interaction design back to its most fundamental principles.

 Lessons Learned